Rift Valley Children’s Village

 - Maintaining a detailed volunteer calendar of arrivals, departures, housing arrangements, etc. in Microsoft Excel

-- Managing volunteer postings online and partnerships with volunteer placement organizations to aid in the recruitment of volunteers
+- Collaborate with US Office Staff and RVCV Digital Media and Sponsorship Coordinator to manage volunteer postings online and partnerships with volunteer placement organizations to aid in the recruitment of volunteers

 - Creating and maintaining files (hard copy and electronic file) on all volunteers